ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 1. Create a blank GitLab project in the target repo.
 Do not initialize this project with a readme file.
 1. [Create a personal access token](https://us-south.git.cloud.ibm.com/help/user/profile/personal_access_tokens.md#creating-a-personal-access-token){: external} with the `write_repository` scope in the target region.
 Save a copy of this token.
-1. Use Push mirroring to push the source repo to the target repo:
+1. Use [Push mirroring](https://us-south.git.cloud.ibm.com/help/user/project/repository/mirror/push.md){: external} to push the source repo to the target repo:

    a.
 From the source repo, select **Settings** > **Repository**.